keras-team/keras-io/examples/vision/md/siamese_network.md

 import random
 import tensorflow as tf
 from pathlib import Path
-from tensorflow.keras import applications from tensorflow.keras import layers from tensorflow.keras import losses from tensorflow.keras import optimizers from tensorflow.keras import metrics from tensorflow.keras import Model from tensorflow.keras.applications import resnet
+from keras import applications from keras import layers from keras import losses from keras import ops from keras import optimizers from keras import metrics from keras import Model from keras.applications import resnet

 target_shape = (200, 200)